Last Updated on August 17, 2022

 Pooling layers are often very simple, taking the average or the maximum of the input value in order to create its own feature map.

 For more about pooling layers, see the post:

 Fully connected layers are the normal flat feed-forward neural network layer.

-Fully connected layers are used at the end of the network after feature extraction and consolidation has been performed by the convolutional and pooling layers.
-They are used to create final non-linear combinations of features and for making predictions by the network.
+Fully connected layers are used at the end of the network after feature extraction and consolidation have been performed by the convolutional and pooling layers.
+They are used to create final nonlinear combinations of features and for making predictions by the network.